Value for Money 72%

 By contrast, the Das Schindler occupies a pared-back, open-plan room with big-window views of the city centre.
 Local-sourced food is its speciality, all the way from pikeperch and watercress soup to homemade raspberry sorbet.

 Another gastronomic highlight is Alfred Miller’s Schoneck, a 10-minute taxi ride from the city centre at the bottom of the Nordkette.
-The restaurant has an enchanting garden, great views and in 2014 it was awarded 89/100 points in the Falstaff restaurant guide.
 You choose from just two set menus and the style is a blend of local dishes and international cuisine.
 The building itself was renovated in keeping with its history and you eat either on the wooden veranda, in the cosy Stuberl or the wine cellar.

 Where to Party